 Institutional racism.
-Accepted social arrangements that discriminate on the basis of race.
+Accepted social arrangements that exclude on the basis of race.

 Insurrection.
 An organized revolt against civil authority in an attempt to replace that authority with another.

 Integration.
-The incorporation of disparate parts into a whole; the bringing of people of different ethnic groups into equal association.
+Incorporating disparate parts within the whole.
+The bringing of people of different ethnic groups into equal association.

 Intelligence.
-The level of intellectual ability in an individual.
-Intelligence also refers to the gathering of information (defensive, offensive, and industrial capabilities) about one nation by another.
+Level of intellectual ability in an individual.
+Also refers to the gathering of information (defensive, offensive, and industrial capabilities) about one nation by another.

 Intergenerational mobility.
 Movement up or down the social hierarchy from one generation to another.

 Intermediate organization.
-Robert Nisbet’s term for a primary group that is based on religion, family, or community and that, historically, stood between the individual and the state.
+Robert Nisbet’s term for primary groups based on religion, family, or community that historically stood between the individual and the state.

 Internal colonialism.
-The economic exploitation of a group within a society whereby the labour of group members is sold cheaply and they are made to pay dearly for products and services.
+The economic exploitation of a group within a society whereby their labor is sold cheap and they are made to pay dear for products and services.

 Internalization.
-The process by which members of a group make the ideas, values, and norms of the group their own.
+A process by which members of a group make the ideas, values, and norms of the group their own.

-International division of labour.
-The specialization of work tasks and occupations among nation states; the interdependence of countries that trade on global markets.
-When there is an international division of labour, products are produced globally, but profits go only to a few.
+International division of labor.
+The specialization of work tasks and occupations among nation states.
+The interdependence of countries which trade on global markets.
+Products are produced globally; profits go to only to a few.

 Interpersonal violence.
 The use of force between individuals to kill, injure, or abuse.

 Iron law of oligarchy.
-A generalization posited by Robert Michels (1915, 365): "Who says organization, says oligarchy."
+Posited by Robert Michels: "He who says organization says oligarchy."
 As bureaucracy enlarges and centralizes, more and more authority is placed at the top of these huge organizations.

 Jeremiad.
-Writing that is characterized by a long list of complaints, laments, or prophesies of doom.
+Writing that is characterized by a long list of complaints, lament, or prophesies of doom.

 Kinship.
-The network of social relationships that link individuals through common ancestry, marriage, or adoption.
+The network of social relationships which link individuals through common ancestry, marriage, or adoption.

-Labelling effect.
-The impact of labelling on an individual.
-For example, tracking students in different reading groups may produce poor reading not because of the ability of the student but because the student was placed in a poor reading group and therefore internalized the label (I was a blackbird, somewhat below the cardinals).
+Labeling effect.
+The impact of labeling on an individual.
+Tracking students in different reading groups may produce poor reading not because of the ability of the student, but because the student was placed in a poor reading group and therefore internalized the label (I was a blackbird, somewhat below the cardinals).

-Labelling theory (also called “societal reaction theory”).
-A social theory that holds that society's reaction to certain behaviours is a major factor in defining the self as deviant.
-That is, people may become “deviant” because certain labels (thief, prostitute, homosexual) are attached to their behaviour by criminal justice authorities and others.
+Labeling theory.
+A social theory that holds that society's reaction to certain behaviors is a major factor in defining the self as deviant.
+People become `deviant' because certain labels (thief, prostitute, homosexual) are attached to their behavior by criminal justice authorities and others.
 The resulting treatment of the individual pushes them into performing the deviant role.
+Also called "societal reaction" theory.

-Labour.
-Physical or mental work; the primary factor in the production process.
+Labor.
+Physical or mental work, the primary factor in the production process.

 Language.
-Symbols and a system of grammar that allow the communication of complex ideas.
+Symbols and grammatical rules that provide for the communication of complex ideas.

-Latent function.
-An unintended consequence of one part of a sociocultural system on the whole or on other parts of that system.
-Latent functions are often indirect and not always obvious.
-For example, in the United States, the reform of big city political machines had many unintended consequences for the governability of American cities.
-See also Manifest function.
+Latent functions.
+The unintended consequences of one part of a sociocultural system on the whole or on other parts of that system.
+These consequences are often indirect and not always obvious.
+For example, the reform of big city political machines had a lot of unintended consequences on the governability of American cities (see also MANIFEST FUNCTION).

 Law.
 Written rules established by a political authority and backed by government.